Boxing-'I'm no sulker and I'll get back to grind,' says Joshua after Usyk loss | Sports-Games

 Deposed heavyweight champion Anthony Joshua said he would not waste time sulking after his unanimous points defeat by classy Ukrainian Oleksandr Usyk in London on Saturday.

-The 31-year-old Londoner was unable to counter the superior boxing skills of Usyk as he suffered his second professional defeat to lose his WBA, WBO and IBF belts.
+The 31-year-old Londoner was unable to counter the superior boxing skills of Usyk as he suffered his second professional defeat to lose his WBA, WBO, IBF, and IBO belts.
 His chastening defeat scuppered the prospect of a unification fight against WBC holder Tyson Fury, who fights American Deontay Wilder in Las Vegas next month.

-Joshua, sporting bruises around both eyes, said his first thoughts after the loss were how he could improve, with a re-match against the undefeated Usyk his likely next option.
-"When I was walking back through the tunnel, I just said to myself, 'I'm ready to get back to the gym, I'm ready to just put that work in'," Joshua, who had the vast majority of support from a 67,000 crowd at the Tottenham Hotspur Stadium, said.
+Joshua, sporting bruises around both eyes, said his first thought after the loss was how he could improve, with a re-match against the undefeated Usyk his likely next option.
+"When I was walking back through the tunnel, I just said to myself, 'I'm ready to get back to the gym, I'm ready to just put that work in," Joshua, who had the vast majority of support from a 67,000 crowd at the Tottenham Hotspur Stadium, said.

 Joshua said he had trouble seeing after the ninth round, owing to the swelling under his right eye caused by the accuracy of Usyk's punches.
 Although by that stage he was already struggling to keep pace with the elusive Ukrainian who produced a sensational performance in only his third professional heavyweight bout, having previously been the undisputed cruiserweight king.

-A re-match would give Joshua the opportunity to set the record straight, although on the evidence of Saturday night he would need a vastly different strategy as trying to "out-box" Usyk was clearly doomed to failure.
+A re-match would allow Joshua to set the record straight, although on the evidence of Saturday night he would need a vastly different strategy as trying to "out-box" Usyk was doomed to failure.
 "I'm going back to look at ways that I can improve.
-Straight away, I've already been watching the fight and thinking 'I could've done that better'," Joshua said.
+Straight away, I've already been watching the fight and thinking 'I could've done that better," Joshua said.

 "I'm not going to be going home and be crying about it, because this is war.
 It's a long process.
 This isn't just one fight and then I'm done."
 This defeat was more worrying for Joshua than his shock loss to Andy Ruiz Jr in 2019 -- which he avenged in a re-match -- because he was largely outclassed for 12 rounds.